-Nick understands businesses with complex needs.
-He focuses on finding clear, tailored solutions for his clients by keeping those unique needs in mind.
-Nick has facilitated complex business transactions in matters including hospital acquisitions, commercial real estate, and tech startups.
-He assists healthcare organizations with their compliance and corporate needs.
-Nick also works in litigation that involves commercial disputes and Medical Malpractice defense.
-Whatever the issue, Nick works to resolve his clients’ matters efficiently with consistent and clear communication.
+Businesses are often faced with making difficult decisions and have complex needs.
+He has developed key skills in specific areas of law in order to better serve those needs, with a focus on finding clear, tailored solutions for his clients.
+Nick has facilitated complex business transactions in matters including hospital acquisitions, commercial real estate, private and public foundations, tech startups, and investment trusts.
+Nick also assists businesses with both negotiation and litigation to resolve various commercial disputes, real estate, and land use matters.
+Whatever the issue, Nick works to resolve his clients’ matters efficiently with consistent and clear communication and empower his clients to make informed decisions.

 Nick began his career at Woods Rogers as a summer associate in 2017 and returned as an associate in 2018.
 He graduated cum laude from the University of Richmond School of Law.
-He was the American Bar Association Alternative Dispute Resolution Competition Regional Champion for the Southeastern U.S. Nick also served as Editor-in-Chief of the Richmond Journal of Law and Technology and earned the Credential of Readiness (CORe) from Harvard Business School.
+He and his competition partner were the American Bar Association Alternative Dispute Resolution Competition Regional Champions for the Southeastern U.S. Nick also served as Editor-in-Chief of the Richmond Journal of Law and Technology and earned the Credential of Readiness (CORe) from Harvard Business School to further develop his business acumen and better serve his clients.

 He grew up in Virginia Beach, Va. and majored in Psychology with minors in Spanish and Anthropology at Christopher Newport University, graduating magna cum laude.
 While there, Nick earned the Rosemary Trible Prize for Leadership and Service and the Dean’s Service Award.